 Encourage direct, honest dialogue.
 Recognize and thank him when he does something kind or considerate for you.
 Talk to him like you would like to be spoken to.
-With your words and thoughts, be firm.
+Be firm with your words and thoughts.

 Respect his thoughts and feelings.
 Do not count on him to infer your feelings or desires.
 Approach him personally.

-You might also attempt to let your guard down and confide in him your concerns to him.
+You might also attempt to let your guard down and confide in him about your concerns.
 It will convey that you feel at ease around him and can encourage him to open up about his problems and tension.
 Body language and tonality are crucial components of communication.

 #4.
 Show Compassion and Patience

 In order to deal with miserable husband syndrome, you must have a lot of patience and sympathy.
 For a while, anger may give him a sense of control or serve as a protection mechanism, but underlying that fury, he is likely hiding fear, anxiety, tension, poor self-worth, and other vulnerable emotions that he likely finds challenging to express.
 He may be in great pain, but he is unable to express it.